PLS on BC Corrections: Programs and Release Planning

 1) That programs designed to address criminogenic needs and programs based on cognitive behavioural methods be available to prisoners held in segregation, solitary confinement and ESP.

-2) That BC Corrections implement policies to ensure that all prisoners, including those in segregation, solitary confinement and ESP are able to practice Indigenous spirituality.
+2) That BC Corrections implement policies to ensure that all prisoners, including those in segregation, solitary confinement and ESP are able to practice Aboriginal spirituality.

 3) That BC Corrections provide prisoners with enhanced support for the purpose of release planning and that release planning be considered when disciplinary sanctions are imposed.